A Tragic Princess of the Song Dynasty and Her Controversial Counterfeit

-Afterward, Jin sent back Zhao Gou’s birth mother, together with his father Zhao Ji’s coffin.
+Afterward, Jin sent back Zhao Gou’s birth mother and his father Zhao Ji’s coffin.

-His birth mother Wei (? — 1090), respected as Empress Xianren after finally reunited with her son Zhao Gou, pointed out that this Princess Roufu was a fake.
+His birth mother Wei (? — 1090), respected as Empress Xianren after finally reuniting with her son Zhao Gou, pointed out that this Princess Roufu was fake.

-She told the emperor that the real Duofu had already died in the Jin Dynasty.
+She told the emperor that the real Duofu had died in the Jin Dynasty.

 Zhao Gou was furious and commanded to interrogate Duofu and those who proved she was the real princess.

-Later, those former imperial maids and eunuchs that proved this Duofu was the real princess all changed their minds; they claimed that they were not very sure, after such a long time.
+Later, those former imperial maids and eunuchs who proved this Duofu was the actual princess changed their minds; they claimed that they were not very sure after such a long time.

-Afterward, this "Princess Roufu", and everyone involved, were all executed.
+Afterward, this "Princess Roufu" and everyone involved were executed.

 Ganoderma Shaped Crystal Hairpin (Zan) of Song Dynasty — Nanjing Museum (Photo by Dongmaiying)

 Suspicions and Gossip About Empress Dowager Wei

-Wei then spent a very wealthy and comfortable life as the empress dowager, until she passed away old.
+Wei then spent a wealthy and comfortable life as the empress dowager until she died.

-However, there were also some rumors of her captive life in the Jin Dynasty, including that she had remarried to a lord of Jin, shared the lord with Duofu, and she even had kids with the lord, etc.
+However, there were rumors of her captive life in the Jin Dynasty, including that she had remarried a lord of Jin, shared the lord with Duofu, and even had kids with the lord, etc.

-If those gossips were true, Duofu would be the only one that knew about Wei’s detailed history.
+If the gossips were true, Duofu would be the only one that knew about Wei’s detailed history.

-Hence, many people believed that the executed Duofu was real, and Wei needed her shameful history to be buried for good.
+Hence, many people believed that the executed Duofu was real and that Wei needed her shameful history to be buried for good.

 Bamboo Bird Painting (Zhu Qin Tu), By Emperor Zhao Ji — Metropolitan Museum of Art

 The counterfeit Duofu had lived in the Southern Song for about 12 years.

 During these 12 years, her talented, artsy brother Emperor Zhao Gou never found her inappropriate.
-Her smart husband, other nobles, officials, and former imperial servants, no one ever doubted Duofu’s authenticity.
+Her brilliant husband, other nobles, officials, and former imperial servants, no one ever doubted Duofu's authenticity.

-A noble princess that born and raised in the royal palace and a civilian born woman, their behavior, manner, speech, all should be quite different.
+A noble princess born and raised in the royal palace and a civilian-born woman, their behavior, manner, and speech should be pretty different.